cmorten/permission-guard/examples/defaults/README.md

 deno run --unstable --allow-write=/usr ./examples/defaults/index.ts
 ```

-`permission-guard` is unable to act on scoped permissions such as `--allow-write=/usr` due to limitations in the Deno Permissions API.
+Permission Guard is unable to act on scoped permissions such as `--allow-write=/usr` due to limitations in the Deno Permissions API.
 This is because there is currently no way to enumerate all permissions that have been requested.

 In this example, the `--allow-write=/usr` _could_ allow for unsolicited writes to the `/usr` directory as an attack vector, should you accidentally pull a malicious third party library into your code.